Xilinx/SME-Developer-Labs/FFMPEG_Lab.md

 #### Step 1: Running with the filter on the CPU

 1. Run with the video filter running on the CPU.
 Plugin xlnxfilter takes two switches.
 Switch ncompute_unit denotes how many hardware units will be used to accelerate the application. ncompute_unit=0 runs the application completely on CPU.
-Switch "coeff" specifies the type of applied filter on the input image.
+Switch "coeff" specifies the type of applied filter on the input video.

+First we will run Filter operation on the host CPU.
+As CPU execution is slower, we will just run 10 Frames of the video.

     ```bash
-    time ./ffmpeg -i picadilly_1080p.bmp -vf "xlnxfilter=ncompute_unit=0:coeff=blur" picadilly_1080p_cpu.bmp
+    ./ffmpeg -f rawvideo -pix_fmt yuv420p -s:v 1920x1080 -i crowd8_420_1920x1080_50.yuv -vf "xlnxfilter=ncompute_unit=0:coeff=blur" -frames 10 crowd_out_cpu.yuv

     ```

     ```ffmpeg``` will show with a message similar to this one:

-    > Running Software version

-    > Software time spent = 2.230000 seconds

-    > Output #0, image2, to 'picadilly_1080p_cpu.bmp':

-    > real	0m2.911s

-    > user	0m2.268s
+    frame=   10 fps=1.0 q=-0.0 Lsize=   30375kB time=00:00:00.40 bitrate=622080.0kbits/s speed=0.0388x

+Note the FPS is slow 1

 #### Step 2: Running with the filter on the F1 FPGA